Skip to content

 Prepare for integrating a multi-tasking program into your BikeComputer program

-For implementing a version of the BikeComputer program as a multi-tasking program, you must apply some changes to the program developed in part II of the codelab.
+To implement a version of the BikeComputer program as a multi-tasking program, you must apply some changes to the program developed in part II of the codelab.
 The changes are documented below.

 As a starting point you must duplicate the static_scheduling_with_event version and apply some changes.
 The steps for applying the changes are: